interlay/interlay.github.io/docs/vault/guide.md

 chmod +x vault
 ```

+### 4. Add your Polkadot account to use with your Vault

 Add a `keyfile.json` file into that folder that contains the mnemonic of the account you want to use for the vault, e.g.:

 ```json